jonmiller3/Generalization_Bound_Toolbox/README.md

 # Installation

 A release version is availalbe on PyPI.
+Currently requires Python version less than 3.12 and greater than 3.7.

     pip install gbtoolbox

+    pip install gbtoolbox[GPU11]

+    pip install gbtoolbox[GPU12]

 The following should be performed to manually install.
 See pyproject.toml for dependencies.